powsybl/powsybl.github.io/pages/documentation/developer/tutorials/loadflow.md

 ![Initial simple network](./img/loadflow/Network_Simple_Initial.svg){: width="50%" .center-image}

-First, create a logger outside of your main method.
+First, create a logger outside your main method.
 We will use it to display information about the objects we handle.
 ```java
 private static final Logger LOG = LoggerFactory.getLogger(LoadflowTutorial.class);
 ```

 <img src="./img/loadflow/File.svg" alt="" style="vertical-align: bottom"/>
 The network is modeled in [IIDM](../../grid/formats/xiidm.md), which is the internal model of Powsybl.
-This model can be serialized in a XML format for experimental purposes.
+This model can be serialized in an XML format for experimental purposes.
 ```java
 final String networkFileName = "eurostag-tutorial1-lf.xml";
 final InputStream is = LoadflowTutorial.class.getClassLoader().getResourceAsStream(networkFileName);